-instead of Eq.~(\ref{e2}) meaning that nuclear fusion can be started in gases whose temperature is comparable with $\texttt{T}$ (the Gamow temperature) not $T_0$ \cite{1}.
-Moreover, using $\frac{3}{2}K_BT_g\geq U(r_0)$, one gets
+instead of Eq.~(\ref{e2}) meaning that nuclear fusion can be started in gases whose temperature are comparable with $\texttt{T}$ (the Gamow temperature) not $T_0$ \cite{1}.
+Moreover, using $\frac{3}{2}K_BT_g\geq U(r_0)$, one obtains

 Now, bearing the equal signs within Eqs.~(\ref{e1}) and~(\ref{lambda1}) in mind, we can finally deduce that the minimum requirement for quantum tunneling in a gas with temperature $T_g\geq\texttt{T}$ is $\lambda=r_0^T$.
-Hence, the equipartition theorem has a vital role i.e., if it changes then both Eq.~(\ref{e4}) and $r_0^T$ would change.
+Hence, the equipartition theorem has a vital role i.e., if it changes then both Eq.~(\ref{e4}) and $r_0^T$ change.

 Although extensivity is the backbone of the Gibbs statistics, there are various arguments in favor of the non-extensivity, especially in relativistic systems and those that involve long-range interactions \cite{kanient,kani0,rev,sal,kani1,kani2}.
-The Tsallis and Kaniadakis ($\kappa$) statistics are two of the most famous and widely used generalized statistics \cite{kanient,rev,sal,kani1,kani2} which propose generalized versions of the equipartition theorem \cite{plaTsal,kani2,nunes}.
-Motivated by various reasons such as the long-range nature of gravity, and the probable relationship between quantum aspects of gravity and the non-extensivity \cite{nunes,epl,shab}, these statistics have been employed leading to notable outcomes in $i$) describing dark energy \cite{nunes,epjc}, MOND theory \cite{mond}, $ii$) studying the Jeans instability \cite{jtsal,jk,jk1,morad}, and also $iii$) stellar sciences \cite{st1,st4,st2,st3,st5}.
+The Tsallis and Kaniadakis ($\kappa$) statistics are two of the most famous and widely used generalized statistics frameworks \cite{kanient,rev,sal,kani1,kani2} that propose generalized versions of the equipartition theorem \cite{plaTsal,kani2,nunes}.
+Motivated by various reasons such as the long-range nature of gravity, and the probable relationship between the quantum aspects of gravity and the non-extensivity \cite{nunes,epl,shab}, these statistics have been employed to lead to notable outcomes in $i$) describing dark energy \cite{nunes,epjc}, MOND theory \cite{mond}, $ii$) studying the Jeans instability \cite{jtsal,jk,jk1,morad}, and also $iii$) stellar sciences \cite{st1,st4,st2,st3,st5}.

-Therefore, finding the Gamow temperature in the Tsallis and Kaniadakis statistics is an important task that also helps to get a better understanding of the non-extensivity, and correspondingly, the non-extensive aspects of gravity.
-To achieve this goal, we focus on the Tsallis and Kaniadakis statistics in the next section, and a summary will be presented at the end.
+Relying on the abovementioned achievements of Tsallis and Kaniadakis statistics, and the key role of the Gamow temperature in the stellar sciences, we are motivated to study the Gamow theory in these frameworks.
+Indeed, finding the Gamow temperature in Tsallis and Kaniadakis statistics is an important task that also helps one to obtain a better understanding of non-extensivity, gravity, and in fact, the non-extensive aspects of gravity.
+To achieve this goal, we focus on Tsallis and Kaniadakis statistics in the next section, and a summary will be presented at the end.